ovh/docs/pages/web/hosting/htaccess_how_to_block_a_specific_ip_address_from_accessing_your_website/guide.en-ie.md

 > [!primary]
 >
-> All IP addresses (including public IP addresses) have country-wide geolocation.
-This way, you can get an idea of where an IP's traffic comes from, and physically spot the IP.
+> All IP addresses (particularly public IP addresses) have country-wide geolocation.
+This way, you can get an idea of where an IP's traffic comes from, and physically locate the IP.
 >
-> The « .htaccess » allows, thanks to this element, to block all the geolocated IPs in a country.
+> The ".htaccess" allows, thanks to this element, to block all the geolocated IPs from a country.
 > In other words, anyone who tries to visit your site from this country will be blocked (unless they use a VPN connection with a geolocated IP in another country).
 >
-> Blocks via the « .htaccess » are done through the two-letter Country Codes (ISO 3166-1 alpha2 standard) of the countries.
+> Blocks via the ".htaccess" are done through the two-letter Country Codes (ISO 3166-1 alpha2 standard) of the countries.
 >
 > Several websites list the countries and their respective Country Codes, including [https://www.iban.com/country-codes](https://www.iban.com/country-codes){.external} (independent of OVHcloud).
 >

-To block all IPs in a country, insert one of the following two codes into your « .htaccess » file:
+To block all IPs in a country, insert one of the following two codes into your ".htaccess" file:

 > [!tabs]
 > Historical Syntax